haydenphancs/find-the-best-product/README.md

 ## Contact Information

-For any questions or feedback, please contact Hayden Phan : haydenphancs@gmail.com
+For any questions or feedback, please get in touch with Hayden Phan : haydenphancs@gmail.com